By Ronald Fisher 3/3/2021

 Second, not all variable rates are created equal.
 As noted above, some variable rates (like PECO’s) may change every three months, some monthly (like The Energy Co-op’s), and others daily.
 According to most reports, these rates subject to change daily were the culprit in Texas.
 Referred to as indexed rates, the consumer’s electricity cost can rise and fall with wholesale market prices, which change every hour.
 So, if the market price spikes by 200 times for the reasons they did in Texas, then consumers’ costs also increase by 200 times.
 These indexed variable rates are permitted in Pennsylvania and, although they might be appropriate for sophisticated industrial and large commercial accounts, homeowners should definitely avoid them.
 In fact, a good way to identify trustworthy third-party suppliers from the rest is to ask if indexed variable rates are offered to residential accounts.
 And if they are, run the other way.
 To be clear, The Energy Co-op does not offer an indexed variable rate product.

 Third, not all variable rates are comparable.
 For example, the Department of Energy reports that 20% of electricity produced in the U.S. last year was generated by renewable resources.
 Suppliers, including utilities like PECO, are required to source only 8% of their electricity from renewable sources (which in Pennsylvania include clean sources like solar power but also wood chips and coal-mine methane).
-A few suppliers, like The Energy Co-op, source 100% of their electricity supply, not only from renewable sources, but only wind and solar.
+A few suppliers, like The Energy Co-op, offer not only 100% renewable electricity supply, but only from wind and solar sources.
 If you want your family to eat only organic apples, you’re willing to pay more.
 If you want cleaner air, if you want to address climate change, if you want to invest in the local clean energy economy, it costs more.